How To Mix Neem Oil For Plants – Step by Step (Video)

 In the following paragraphs, learn how to dilute neem oil for plants and the recommended ratio for mixing neem oil for plants.

-How Much Neem oil per 16 oz Water?
+How Much Neem oil per 16 oz of Water?
 For 16 oz of water, we will need to mix approximately 0.5 oz of neem oil for plants.
 It is best to always check the manufacturer’s label to be sure of the purity of the product.

-How Much Neem oil per 32 oz
+How Much Neem Oil per 32 oz

 How Much Neem oil per 32 oz?
 For 32 oz of water, we will need to mix approximately 1 oz of neem oil for plants.
 As we said before, it is important to read the manufacturer’s label to know the level of purity of the neem oil for plants.

-We hope you find this article on how to mix neem oil for plants useful, you should also see our other article on how to apply neem oil to plants for more information.
+We hope you find this article on how to mix neem oil for plants useful.
+You should also see our other article on how to apply neem oil to plants for more information.

 neem oil plant sample